 Paradox in literature refers to a rhetorical or structural device that presents opposing or contradictory ideas within a unified expression, one which violates surface logic while still producing a kind of internal coherence.
 The contradiction may appear illogical on the surface, yet it creates a sense of internal plausibility or exposes a deeper truth through its instability.

-It can appear in a single phrase, a character’s worldview, or even in the entire architecture of a story.
+A paradox can structure a single phrase, define a character’s worldview, or even determine the entire architecture of a story.
 What defines a paradox is not merely opposition, but the simultaneous truth of both opposing elements.
-Unlike irony, which suggests a gap between appearance and reality, paradox collapses both into a single point of strain.
-It pulls the mind in two directions and reveals how both might somehow be sustained.
+Unlike irony, which suggests a gap between appearance and reality, paradox brings both into a single point of tension.
+It pulls the mind in two directions and demonstrates how both ideas can coexist.

 Holding the Tension